-Every moment of every day, they monitor the seas, skies and space for a range of threats including hostile enemy aircraft and cruise missiles.
+Every moment of every day, they monitor the seas, skies, and space for a range of threats including hostile enemy aircraft and cruise missiles.

 Advanced Microelectronics